Georgian grapes

 Chinuri

-Chinuri is a crisp and refreshing white grape from Kartli, traditionally used for sparkling wines and qvevri-aged styles.
-It is admired for its lively acidity.
+Chinuri is a crisp and refreshing white grape from Kartli, known for its high acidity and versatility.
+It is prized in both traditional qvevri and modern sparkling wines.

 Learn more